phreeza/manuscript_axon_potentials/doc/manuscript.md

 Maryland.
 Data was collected from three barn owls (Tyto furcata pratincola.
 Procedures conformed to NIH Guidelines for Animal Research and were approved by the Animal Care and Use Committee of the University of Maryland.
-Anaesthesia was induced by intramuscular injections of $XX-YY$~mg/kg/hr urethane.
+Anaesthesia was induced prior to each experiment by intramuscular injection of a total of
-Supplementary doses were administered to maintain a suitable plane of anaesthesia.
+$8-10$~ml/kg of $20\%$ urethane divided into three to four injections over the course of $3$~hours.
 Body temperature was maintained at $39^\circ$C by a feedback-controlled heating blanket.

 Recordings were made in a sound-attenuating chamber (Acoustic Systems Inc.).